 Don't use 'em!

-Reverse discrimination gets an honorary (if not honorable) mention, a sort of lifetime achievement award.
+Reverse discrimination gets an honorary (if not honorable) mention, sort of a lifetime achievement award.
 This nonsensical term has been around at least since the days of Allan Bakke, but is no more valid now than then.
 Bias = bias, no matter what.

 I'll ratchet up the nuisance level by adding these mis-used terms and phrases to the list: don't say border when you mean state line or city limits.
-Don't say film (as in the verb, to film) when you mean video tape (now obsolete) or digitally record visuals.
+Don't say film (as in the verb, to film) when you mean videotape (now obsolete) or digitally record visuals.
 Don't refer to a creek or river's shore when you mean its bank.

 Same basic deal with the phrase "start a tradition," but I've commented on that before.